Why Do Dental Crowns Fail and How to Save Yours

 7. How Long Will My Crown Last?
 Understanding Crown Lifespan

-Dental crowns typically last between 5 and 15 years, depending on various factors.
+Dental crowns typically last between 5 and 15 years, but their longevity depends on several factors.

 In some cases, dental crowns might not be the best solution for tooth repair.